 Gone are the days of needing a new character for each class: Final Fantasy 14 let's you swap between them whenever you please and there's even room to borrow abilities between classes, just like in the classic Final Fantasy Job system.
 But Final Fantasy 14 isn't just about combat, either.
 Its story starts slow but builds into a grand epic spanning continents in both the Heavensward and Stormblood expansions, easily rivaling any of the classics like Final Fantasy 7 or 10.
 It's a journey worth taking, if you have the time, but one thing to keep in mind is that 14's endgame, while offering challenging and memorable boss fights, is scarce.
 Updates come at a steady pace, but you'll run the same dungeons and raids dozens of times.

 Where some MMOs cast wide nets to catch as many players as possible, Tera's vicious combat has always been its driving force.
 The overall structure of progression sticks close to the template that World of Warcraft popularized—that is until you step out into the field and try and take down one of Tera's "Big-ass Monsters."
 These brutes pack a serious punch, and the desperate dance as you dodge and attack set a new standard for action-based combat in MMOs.
 Even to this day, despite many that have tried to do it better, Tera is still king of the hill when it comes to killing stuff.

 Transitioning to free-to-play wasn't always a smooth journey, but Tera's insistence on delivering great action gives it a singular focus that kept it moving forward when so many of its peers were floundering.
+It's microtransactions aren't egregious and you can buy most premium items with in-game currency if you have a nose for grinding, which is a welcome change.
 You might have to put up with playing a weird little girl with bunny ears, but those who can look past it will find one of the best—and most challenging—theme park MMOs.